firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-27/2015-09-05-take-on-me-chapters-one-five.md

 ---
 layout: story
+category: short story
+issue: 27, September 2015
+issue-cover: issue-27-cover.png
+issue-buy-link:
 title: "Take On Me: Chapters One-Five"
+subtitle:
-author: Stephen Blackmoore
+author: minerva-zimmerman
+author-2:
+author-3:
+editor: brian-j-white
+illustrator:
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2015-09-05 12:01:00 -0500
-category: short story
 permalink: /issue27/chapter/take-on-me-chapters-one-five/
+audiourl:
 teaser: "The worst part is getting onto the train."
+art:
+artcaption:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote: This excerpt contains one scene of moderate intensity touching on suicide and one scene of mild intensity touching on sexual assault.
+generalnote: |
+  _Take On Me_, the debut novel from Minerva Zimmerman, is part of _The Shattered Ones_ on sale now!
+[You can read more about the book here](/book/the-shattered-ones-vol-one), and also find links to order it for Kindle, iBooks, Nook, and Kobo.
+If you enjoy the first chapters, please spread the word.
+Thanks for reading!
 published: true
 ---

-_(Content Note: This excerpt contains one scene of moderate intensity touching on suicide and one scene of mild intensity touching on sexual assault.)_

-Take On Me, _the debut novel from Minerva Zimmerman, is on sale now!
-[You can read more about the book here](/books/), and also find links to order it for Kindle, iBooks, Nook, and Kobo.
-If you enjoy the first chapters, please spread the word.
-Thanks for reading!_

 ## Chapter One

 ### Saturday Morning | May 31, 1986